 Early Spanish Pottery and Ceramic Ware

-The art of pottery making that was transmitted to the Spanish Caliphate in Cordova around the 9th and 10th century, and admired by both royalty and the affluent was soon adopted and made by the Spaniards with Granada and Valencia becoming the centre of ceramic ware production.
+The art of pottery making was transmitted to the Spanish Caliphate in Cordova around the 9th and 10th century.
+They were admired by both royalty and the affluent and was soon adopted and produced by the Spaniards, with Granada and Valencia becoming the centre of ceramic ware production.

-The Spanish translation of the imported art of pottery showed a great improvement and refinement over the foreign styles, and for the first time in the whole of Europe, ceramic pottery enhancements such as tin glazes was used to create a lustrous ceramic finish.
+The Spanish translation of the art of pottery making showed a great improvement and refinement over the earlier ‘imported’ foreign styles, and for the first time in the whole of Europe, pottery enhancements like tin glazes were used to create a bright and lustrous finish.

-The Hispano-Mauresque is one of the best known examples of Spanish ceramics.
-With its lustrous finish, these earthenware ceramics are formed as tall amphora-shaped vases and known as Alhambra.
-Other pieces include large food platters inscribed with the Cost of Arms of Spanish royalty.
+The Hispano-Mauresque is one of the best-known examples of Spanish ceramic ware.
+With its lustrous finish, these earthenware pottery were formed as tall amphora-shaped vases and known as Alhambra.
+Other pieces produced include large food platters inscribed with the Cost of Arms of Spanish royalty.

-Today, the art of ceramic production of Hispano-Mauresque lustre ceramic ware is still carried on based on traditional forms and styles.
+Today, the art of ceramic production with the Hispano-Mauresque lustre is still carried on, and it is still based on traditional forms and styles.

 16th Century Spain Yields Ceramic Prominence to Italy

-By the 16th century, Spain lost its pottery prominence to Itallian potters styles, but pottery kilns close to the Toledo region and those in Talavera de la Reina continued to produce beautiful household objects and pretty Spanish ceramic tiles.
+By the 16th century, Spain lost its pottery prominence to Italian potters' styles but pottery kilns close to the Toledo region and those in Talavera de la Reina continued to produce beautiful household objects and pretty Spanish tiles.

-The objects were decorated with scenes from their own modern times and lovely figural forms, with colour combinations of blue/white, ochre/blue, or in brown, green, white, and blue.
+Objects were decorated with scenes from their own era and lovely figural forms with colour combinations of blue/white, ochre/blue, or in brown, green, white, and blue.

 18th Century Spanish Ceramics

-And in the churches, ceramic art works was used in forms of decorative tiles that were painted with religious themes and used for altar décor in churches.
+And in the churches, ceramic artworks were used in forms of decorative tiles that were painted with religious themes.
+These were used as altar décor in churches.

-There were many small scale local potters located in the southern regions of Spain that made pottery exclusively for the peasants.
-The ceramic wares produced include ornamental bowls, plates and water pitchers.
-Walls were lavishly decorated with lots of different shapes and sizes of ornamental plates, a common feature that was associated with their interior décor.
+There were many small-scale local potters located in the southern regions of Spain that made pottery exclusively for the peasants.
+The wares produced include ornamental bowls, plates and water pitchers.
+Walls were lavishly decorated with lots of different shapes and sizes of ornamental plates, a common feature that was associated with the interior décor of the time.

-Up until the present day, Spanish ceramic water jars still maintain the same designs of the ancient pottery works created over two thousand years ago.
+Up till the present day, Spanish water jars still maintain the same designs of the ancient pottery works created over two thousand years ago.

-And up to some few years ago, the ceramic wares carried by donkeys in the regional districts contributed tremendously to the beautiful picturesque landscape of countryside Spain, one that distinctly shows an outsider a touch of Spain.
+And up to some few years ago, the ceramics carried by donkeys in the regional districts contributed tremendously to the beautiful picturesque landscape of countryside Spain, one that distinctly shows an outsider a touch of Spain.

 © 2011 artsofthetimes